-(f) respect to industry, size of the Company, Taking into consideration the size of the Company, the profile of Mr. Shah, the responsibilities shouldered by him and the industry bench marks, the proposed remuneration is reasonable, justified and commensurate with the remuneration packages paid in the comparable Companies.
+(f) Taking into consideration the size of the Company, the profile of Mr. Shah, the responsibilities shouldered by him and the industry bench marks, the proposed remuneration is reasonable, justified and commensurate with the remuneration packages paid in the comparable Companies.
 The same has been recommended by the Nomination and Remuneration Committee and approved by the Board of Directors. (g) or indirectly with the Company, or Mr. Narendra Shah has no pecuniary relationship directly or indirectly with the Company other than his remuneration in the capacity of Executive Director.
 He is not related to any other managerial personnel/ director and does not hold any equity share of the Company.